ShopiPal/Pal_Controller/README.md

 - you have already installed ROS melodic. see : [melodic installation](http://wiki.ros.org/melodic/Installation/Ubuntu)
 - configured your ROS network on the Robot and on the remote machine. see: [ROS network setup](http://wiki.ros.org/ROS/NetworkSetup)

-connect to the robot through ssh and create catkin workspace, clone Pal packages and dependencies (only rplidar until this day) and compile everything:
+Connect to the robot through ssh and create catkin workspace, clone Pal packages and dependencies (only rplidar until this day) and compile everything:
 ```bash
 mkdir -p ~/catkin_ws/src
 git clone git@github.com:ShopiPal/Pal_Controller.git